apache/cordova-docs/www/docs/en/dev/platform_plugin_versioning_ref/index.md

     specific language governing permissions and limitations
     under the License.

-title: Platforms and Plugins Version Management
+title: Version Management
-toc_title: Manage versions and platforms
+toc_title: Version Management
-description: How to manage platforms and Cordova CLI versions.
+description: How to manage platforms & plugins versions.
 ---

-# Platforms and Plugins Version Management
+# Version Management

 Cordova provides the ability to save and restore platforms and plugins.